If you are really right, you see when the light is on!

 Easier to find place

-From the beginning of 2018, the innovative passenger guidance system with optical fiber concrete will also display the occupancy rate of incoming trains in real time.
-The solution is based on a load measurement System developed by the English start-up OpenCapacity.
-In the first three moves data protection patterns are generated from the video recordings in the trains.
-The information on how heavily the individual cars are occupied is transmitted to the platform edge and displayed in traffic light logic.
+In addition, the innovative passenger steering system using fiber optic concrete should also display the load of incoming trains in real time.
+The capacity display is based on a load measurement of the English start-up OpenCapacity.
+In the first three test trains, occupancy patterns are generated from the video recordings in the trains in accordance with data protection.
+The information on how full the individual cars are occupied is transmitted to the platform edge and displayed in traffic light logic.

 The English start-up OpenCapacity develops for DB hardware and software, which determines the utilization of the wagons in real time based on data of the video surveillance in the trains.
 The British founders participated in 2016 in the network event "meet @ mindbox" of Deutsche Bahn.